mpv-player/mpv/DOCS/man/lua.rst

 ``utils.join_path(p1, p2)``
     Return the concatenation of the 2 paths.
 Tries to be clever.
 For example, if ```p2`` is an absolute path, p2 is returned without change.

+``utils.subprocess(t)``
+    Runs an external process and waits until it exits.
+Returns process status and the captured output.

+    This function is not available on Microsoft Windows.

+    The paramater ``t`` is a table.
+The function reads the following entries:

+        ``args``
+            Array of strings.
+The first array entry is the executable.
+This can be either an absolute path, or a filename with no path components, in which case the ``PATH`` environment variable is used to resolve the executable.
+The other array elements are passed as command line arguments.

+        ``cancellable``
+            Optional.
+If set to ``true`` (default), then if the user stops playback or goes to the next file while the process is running, the process will be killed.

+        ``max_size``
+            Optional.
+The maximum size in bytes of the data that can be captured from stdout.
+(Default: 16 MB.)

+    The function returns a table as result with the following entries:

+        ``status``
+            The raw exit status of the process.
+It will be negative on error.

+        ``stdout``
+            Captured output stream as string, limited to ``max_size``.

+        ``error``
+            ``nil`` on success.
+The string ``killed`` if the process was terminated in an unusual way.
+The string ``init`` if the process could not be started.

+    In all cases, ``mp.resume_all()`` is implicitly called.

 Events
 ------